 For 1969 the absolute tamest 427 that could lurk in the engine bay of this Le Mans Blue coupe with a Bright Blue interior is the L36, with a single four-barrel Rochester Quadrajet, hydraulic lifters, and a 10.25:1 compression ratio, rated at 390 SAE gross horsepower.
 Opting for the L68 427 got you basically the same juice-lifter engine but with three two-barrel Holley carbs and 400 horsepower.

-Next rung up the performance ladder was the solid-lifter, 11.0:1 compression Tri-Power L71, which made 435 ponies, and then there was the gnarly L88 which, despite having the same triple-deuce carburetor setup and solid lifters as the L71 as well as a 12.0:1 compression ratio to boot, mysteriously was only rated at a (completely fabricated) 430 horsepower.
+Next rung up the performance ladder was the solid-lifter, 11.0:1 compression Tri-Power L71, which made 435 ponies, and then there was the gnarly 4-barrel L88 which, despite having the same solid lifters as the L71 as well as a 12.0:1 compression ratio and fresh air induction to boot, mysteriously was only rated at a (completely fabricated) 430 horsepower.

 There was also the semi-mythical all-aluminum ZL1 427, of which only two were sold, and which was also rated at "430" hp.
 Like the L88, it required 103 octane Sunoco racing gas.